Russian, Ukrainian and U.S. Negotiators Gather in Abu Dhabi for Second Round of Talks - The Moscow Times

-Russian state media reported that Moscow’s delegation had already arrived in the Emirati capital, though it was unclear whether U.S. and Ukrainian officials had also touched down.

-Multiple diplomatic efforts have so far failed to produce a breakthrough in Europe’s deadliest conflict since World War II.
+In Abu Dhabi, a delegation from the United States is being led by White House Special Envoy Steve Witkoff and Trump’s son-in-law Jared Kushner, both of whom have become fixtures in the Trump administration’s diplomatic efforts to end the war in Ukraine.

+U.S. Secretary of the Army Daniel Driscoll and NATO Supreme Allied Commander Alex Grynkewich are also part of the American delegation.

-The talks come a day after Russia launched a large-scale missile and drone barrage against Ukraine’s energy infrastructure, cutting power and heating as temperatures plunged well below freezing.
+The second round of trilateral talks began a day after Russia launched a large-scale missile and drone barrage against Ukraine’s energy infrastructure, cutting power and heating as temperatures plunged well below freezing.

-Russian President Vladimir Putin has demanded that Ukraine withdraw its forces from large parts of the Donbas and is seeking international recognition of territory seized during the invasion.

-Ukraine has said any settlement should freeze the conflict along the current front line and has rejected unilateral troop withdrawals.
+Meanwhile, thousands of people in the Belgorod region were also without power and heating on Wednesday following a Ukrainian air attack there the night before, local officials said.

-The talks, scheduled for Wednesday and Thursday, were postponed from last weekend due to what the Kremlin described as scheduling issues among the three sides.
+This week’s peace negotiations were postponed from the weekend due to what the Kremlin described as scheduling issues among the three sides.

-Ukraine’s delegation will be led by Security Council Secretary Rustem Umerov.
-Russia will be represented by military intelligence chief Igor Kostyukov, who has been sanctioned by Western countries over his role in the invasion.

-At the previous round of talks in Abu Dhabi last month, the U.S. delegation was led by President Donald Trump’s special envoy Steve Witkoff.

 A Message from The Moscow Times: